kredati/cin3010s20/syllabus.0.1.md

 The sole objective of the course is to create a community, a discourse, and a set of skills in relation to which students will pursue substantial original research projects about the relationship between art and technology in "The Cybernetic Age," very broadly understood.

 #### Our meetings
-Our **Monday** sessions will be dedicate to "Encounters."
+Our **Monday** sessions will be dedicated to "Encounters."
 This does not only mean screening.
 In most instances, especially when there are not screenings, I will bring in a bunch of material to consult during what I'm thinking of as "research playtime."
 This will be semi-structured, where I'll show some works that we should all attend to, and we will discuss them closely.
 After, I will turn you loose with a bunch of books.

 Our **Wednesday** sessions will be ordinary seminars, where we discuss readings.
 The format will be fairly rigid; it is specified in a separate document.